noinfo/QMK_corne/readme.md

 git clone git@github.com:qmk/qmk_firmware.git
 ```

+And follow the setup instructions on [docs.qmk.fm](https://docs.qmk.fm/#/newbs) or read up on QMK in general at [qmk.fm](https://qmk.fm/)

-Then clone this repo into `/keyboards/crkbd/keymaps/noinfo`:
+Then go into the root directory of the qmk firmware (whereever you just cloned it to) and clone this repo into `/keyboards/crkbd/keymaps/noinfo`:
 ```sh
 git clone git@github.com:noinfo/QMK_corne.git /keyboards/crkbd/keymaps/noinfo
 ```